ZTK-009/SaherBlueEagle_HTTP_vbs_WORM-VB.NET-/README.md

 # This is For Educational Purposes Only ! and User is responsible for his usage of this Tool
 # For Example :

- -Parental Control , Track what your children are doing.
+ - Parental Control , Track what your children are doing.
- -Business Administration , Monitor what employees are doing.
+ - Business Administration , Monitor what employees are doing.
- -School/Institutions , for students
+ - School/Institutions , for students
- -Personal Control and File Backup , Make sure no one is using your computer when you are away.
+ - Personal Control and File Backup , Make sure no one is using your computer when you are away.
- -Other Noble Purposes
+ - Other Noble Purposes

 # Fork For More Sources if no forks no sources
 KIDDIES WHO ONLY DOWNLOAD WITHOUT FORK OR EVEN give a STAR